GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 #### Advanced ones with package names

 `execution(* rewards.*.restaurant.*.*(..))`
-There is one directory between rewards and restaurant
+There is one directory between rewards and restaurant.
+The method must be in a class that sits in package `rewards.*.restaurant`, because you need one asterisk for the class and one for the method.

 `execution(* rewards..restaurant.*.*(..))`
 There are zero or more directories between rewards and restaurant.
 I find this one odd but it works (didn't try).

 `execution(* *..restaurant.*.*(..))`
 There must be at least one directory before restaurant.
 The method must sit in a class that sits in a package whose FQN ends with restaurant.